KargilHero/Resume-Analyzer/README.md

-# AI Hiring Platform – Smart Resume Analyzer & Job Matcher
+## AI-Powered Hiring Platform

 ## Overview

-This project is a full-stack AI-powered hiring platform designed to streamline the recruitment process by intelligently analyzing resumes and matching candidates with suitable job roles.
+Smart Hire is a full-stack web application designed to streamline the recruitment process using intelligent resume analysis and candidate-job matching.

-The system processes uploaded resumes, extracts key information using Natural Language Processing (NLP), and evaluates candidate-job compatibility through a scoring mechanism.
+This project is inspired by existing open-source implementations and further explored to understand real-world system design involving frontend, backend, and machine learning integration.

 ---

-## Key Features
+## Features

-### Resume Analysis
+### For Job Seekers

-* Upload PDF resumes
+* Upload resume (PDF)
-* Extract skills, education, and experience
+* Automatic extraction of:

-* Generate structured candidate profiles
+  * Skills

-### Intelligent Matching
+  * Education

-* Match candidates with job roles
+  * Experience
-* Calculate Job Fit Score (JFS)
+* Profile generation with minimal manual input
-* Rank candidates based on relevance
+* Get feedback on:

-### Dashboard
+  * Missing skills

-* Visual representation of:
+  * Job suitability

-  * Skill match percentage
+---

-  * Candidate ranking
+### For Recruiters

-  * Resume insights
+* Create job postings with requirements

-### Recruiter Module
+* View candidate applications

-* Post job listings
+* Filter candidates based on relevance
-* View matched candidates
+* Analyze applicants using scoring system

-* Filter applicants
+---

-### Candidate Module
+### AI / ML Capabilities

-* Upload resume
+* Resume parsing using NLP techniques
-* Get personalized feedback
+* Candidate-job matching
-* View suggested roles
+* Job Fit Score (JFS) calculation (based on skills and criteria)

 ---